 The swimming part of an Ironman race is usually the part that people worry the most about.
 That’s interesting because, at the same time, it’s also the smallest part of the event.

 Some years ago, someone looked into the average number of 41.000 finishers in 25 different Ironman races.
 Check out the most interesting numbers here.

 The average was 1 hour and 16 minutes for the swim and 12 hours and 35 minutes for the whole event.
 The average participant spends 1/10 of the day on the swimming portion, but every triathlete I have ever known – especially those who are training for their first Ironman, spends the biggest part of their energy and worry on swimming.

 And it’s clear why.
 For most people, swimming places them where they have not been before.
 Open water swimming with thousands of others is really out of the comfort zone for most people.
 There is a reason why they call it the washing machine, right?

 Overall, there is no reason to worry about this part.
-It’s really common to start training for an Ironman without being able to swim or even have a fear of water.
+It’s really common to start training for an Ironman without being able to swim or even having a fear of water.
 That’s the great thing about Ironman: you learn something new, and you push yourself to meet the challenge.

 Ironman swimming – How to learn crawl / freestyle

 When I decided I wanted to do an Ironman, I couldn’t swim.
 I was able to get from one end of the pool to the other without drowning.
 But I wouldn’t call it swimming, and I wasn’t able to do it multiple times in a row.
 It took so much energy.